Audio can make all the difference when it comes to your home theater system.

 - BLUETOOTH CONNECTION - Pair your phone, tablet or computer for a true hassle free wireless experience, perfect for any iOS, Android, MacOS or Windows device.

-- OPTICAL INPUT - Enjoy lossless digital connection from your TV, TV Box, DVD/blu-ray player, receiver, HTPC, computer or gaming consoles such as Xbox and Playstation.
+- OPTICAL INPUT - Enjoy lossless digital connection from your TV, TV Box, DVD/blu-ray player, receiver, HTPC, computer or gaming consoles.

 The final Edifier speaker on this list is the Edifier R2000DB Powered Bluetooth Bookshelf Speakers.
 Like many of the other bookshelf speakers that have made it to this list, the R2000DBs also have a Bluetooth connectivity feature, which allows you to link them with any of your Bluetooth-enabled devices and control easily.